keyboardio/Kaleidoscope/README.md

 ## Plugin methods

-The plugin provides the `Leader` object, with the following methods:
+The plugin provides the `Leader` object, with the following methods and properties:

 ### `.dictionary`

-> Tells `Leader` to use the specified dictionary.
-The dictionary is an array of
+> Set this property to the dictionary `Leader` should use.
+The dictionary is an
-> `kaleidoscope::Leader::dictionary_t` elements.
-Each element is made up of two
+> array of `kaleidoscope::Leader::dictionary_t` elements.
+Each element is made
-> elements, the first being a list of keys, the second an action to perform when
+> up of two elements, the first being a list of keys, the second an action to
-> the sequence is found.
+> perform when the sequence is found.i

-> Not strictly a method, it is a variable one can assign a new value to.
 >
 > The dictionary *MUST* reside in `PROGMEM`.